piotrmurach/tty/README.md

 screen.height   # => 51
 ```

-`TTY::Color` allows you to check if terminal supports color:
+`TTY::Color` allows you to check if terminal supports color and the color mode:

 ```ruby
 TTY::Color.supports?  # => true